NishantIyer/main3/pages/about.md

 - More: [Blank]

-.... and i don't mean it metaphorically or rhetorically or poetically or theoretically or in any other fancy way - i grind the f off the ide - straight up.
+.... and i don't mean it metaphorically or rhetorically or poetically or theoretically or in any other fancy way - i grind the f off the ide - straight f.